I get a huge range of questions every day and try to respond to every message, comment and email, but I really appreciate it if you read these first!

 How can I support you/this blog?

 Without a doubt, the number one way you can support me is sharing my stuff with your network.
-I believe in the stuff I write about on here and talk about on YouTube– that’s why I do it.
+I believe in the stuff I write about on here– that’s why I do it.
 So if my message resonated with you, please share it with your network!